-Under L/A R1-11-16 Company implemented an Internal Bid Book process for the Stockton Meter to Cash Credit and Billing Operations Center.
-The parties have since agreed to modify the provisions of R1-11-16 as it applies to the Contact Centers and therefore agreed to establish this letter agreement to discuss the IBB provisions applying to the Stockton Meter to Cash Credit & Billing Operations Department.
+This Letter Agreement cancels and supersedes Letter Agreement 14-30.
+Under Letter Agreement 14-30 Company implemented an Internal Bid Book process for the Stockton Meter to Cash (Credit and Billing Operations Center).
+The parties establish this letter agreement to modify the existing IBB provisions applying to the Stockton Credit & Billing Operations.

-In order to expedite the filling of vacancies, Company will offer vacant shifts/schedules to current Stockton Meter to Cash Credit and Billing Operations Center employees in the same classification, status, and headquarters prior to filling a vacancy through the Centralized Job Bidding and Transfer System (CJBT)
+In order to expedite the filling of vacancies, Company will offer vacant shifts/schedules to current Stockton Credit and Billing Operations department employees in the same classification, status, and headquarters prior to filling a vacancy through the Centralized Job Bidding and Transfer System (CJBT).
+Employees (regular and probationary) will also use this tool to indicate their interest in changing their status from full-time to part-time or vice versa.